-This Breakfast at Tiffany’s book summary and review of Truman Capote’s novella gives you an analysis with plot and characters for this mesmerizing classic novel.
-And because this is a book pairings blog “where books meet lifestyle,” I have also provided some recommended lifestyle companions for you to enjoy with the Breakfast at Tiffany’s book.
+This Breakfast at Tiffany’s book summary and review of Truman Capote’s novella gives you a full analysis of the plot and characters for this mesmerizing classic novel.
+I have also provided some recommended lifestyle companions for you to enjoy with the Breakfast at Tiffany’s book.

 Breakfast at Tiffany’s Book Summary and Review with Analysis of Plot and Characters